 While going over Frank’s financial situation, I learned a few things that took me by surprise.

 For starters, I noticed that all his savings were invested in mutual funds.
 This isn’t necessarily bad.
 But when I asked him what his average annual returns were, he looked puzzled and said “he really didn’t know, and never even asked.”

 So I asked him if he had an investment adviser, broker or financial professional assisting him with his investments.
-Turns out he did, but as is usually the case, the person he’d hired to look after his money uses what’s called an “Asset Allocation Strategy” to invest Frank’s savings.
-The strategy consists of splitting the assets (i.e., your money) into several mutual funds.
-Each fund invests in a different asset class (we’ll explain asset classes later).
-In Frank’s case the money was split as follows:
+Turns out he did, but the person he hired to look after his money uses what’s called an “Asset Allocation Strategy” to invest Frank’s savings.
+The strategy consists of splitting assets into several mutual funds.
+Each fund invests in a different asset class (I’ll explain what asset classes are later), and a portion of the money is invested in each class.
+For example, Frank’s money was split as follows:

 - 40% in an S&P 500 Index fund;

 - 20% in a Developed Markets (ex-US) stocks fund;

 - 10% in an Emerging Markets stocks fund;